toeireishuman/aA-callbacks/README.md

 # aA-callbacks

-A series of practice problems in using callbacks in JavaScript, in partial fulfillment the AAO curriculum.
+A series of practice problems in using callbacks in JavaScript, in partial fulfillment of the AAO curriculum.